donundeen/C4/README.md

 TODOs:
-- DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP: insert code: pageid, pagetype, pageurl
 - MVP: Help Text
 -- MVP: "How to use this app" - bare minimum